Hagar in Islam

-Hājar (هَاجَر), known as Hagar in the Hebrew Bible, was the wife of the patriarch and Islamic prophet Ibrāhīm (Abraham) and the mother of Ismā'īl (Ishmael).
+Hājar (هَاجَر), known as Hagar in the Hebrew Bible, was the wife of the patriarch and Islamic prophet Ibrahim (Abraham) and the mother of Ismā'īl (Ishmael).
 She is a revered woman in the Islamic faith.
-According to Muslim belief, she was the daughter of the king of Egypt who gifted her to Ibrahim's wife Sarah.
+According to Muslim belief, she was a maid of the king of Egypt who gifted her to Ibrahim's wife Sarah.
 Although not mentioned by name in the Qur'an, she is referenced and alluded to via the story of her husband.
 She eventually settled in the Desert of Paran, seen as the Hejaz in the Islamic view, with her son Ishmael.
 Hajar is honoured as an especially important matriarch of monotheism, as Ishmael was the ancestor of Muhammad.

 Narrative

 Abraham was childless.
 He was a prophet of God and, having left his native land, he was concerned about who would take the prophetic office after him, and whether he would be a father one day.
-His wife's servant Hagar, who was gifted to her, was given to Abraham to bear a child.
-According to modern research, Hagar was not a concubine but a princess, the daughter of the king of Egypt.
-Hagar subsequently bore a child who would grow to be righteous and ready to suffer and endure.
+His wife's servant Haajara, who was gifted to her, was given to Abraham as a wife to bear a child.
+According to modern scholars, Haajara was not a concubine, but rather a princess, the daughter of the king of Egypt.
+Haajara subsequently bore a child who would grow to be righteous and ready to suffer and endure.
 Hagar named him Ismail, meaning "God has heard".

-Islamic scholar Muhammad Saed Abdul-Rahman states the following using the Arabic name Haajar for Hagar; "After Haajar gave birth to Ismaa’eel, Saarah began to feel jealous, so she asked Ibrahim to send them away from her.
-Allah revealed to Ibrahim that he should take Haajar and the infant Ismaa’eel and take them to Makkah.
-So he took them and left Haajar and her child Ismaa’eel in a bleak, isolated place in which there was no water, then he left them and went back to Canaan (Parts of present day - Lebanon, Syria, Jordan, Israel and Palestinian territories).
+Islamic scholar Muhammad Saed Abdul-Rahman states the following using the Arabic name Haajar for Haajara; Allah revealed to Ibrahim that he should take Haajar and the infant Ismaa’eel and take them to Makkah.
+So he took them and left Haajar and her child Ismaa’eel in a bleak, isolated place in which there was no water, then he left them and went back to Canaan.
 Haajar said to him, 'For whom are you leaving us in this forsaken valley?'
 But Ibrahim went and left her, and she said, 'Has Allah commanded you to do this?”
 He said, 'Yes.'
 She said, 'Then Allah will not cause us to be lost.'"